browserengineering/book/book/intro.md

 it.
 Web developers don't, and mostly can't, draw their web page's pixels on their own.

-There are philosophical and practical reasons for this unusual design.
-Yes, developers lose some control and agency---when those pixels are wrong, developers cannot fix them directly.[^loss-of-control] But they gain the ability to deploy content on the web without worrying about the details, to make that content instantly available on almost every computing device in existence, and to keep it accessible in the future, mostly avoiding the inevitable obsolescence of most software.

-[^loss-of-control]: Loss of control is not necessarily specific to the web---much of computing these days relies on mountains of other peoples’ code.

 As a black box, the browser is either magical or frustrating (depending on whether it is working correctly or not!).
-Few people---even among professional software developers[^software-developers]---know much about how a browser renders web pages.
 But it turns out that a browser is a pretty unusual piece of software, with unique challenges, interesting algorithms, and clever optimizations invented just for this domain.
-That makes browsers worth studying for the pure pleasure of it---even leaving aside their importance!
+That makes browsers worth studying for the pure pleasure of it.

-[^software-developers]: I usually prefer “engineer”---hence the title of this book---but “developer” or “web developer” is much more common on the web.
-One important reason is that anyone can build a web page---not just trained software engineers and computer scientists.
-“Web developer” also is more inclusive of additional, critical roles like designers, authors, editors, and photographers.
-A web developer is anyone who makes web pages, regardless of how.
+[^loss-of-control]: Loss of control is not necessarily specific to the web---much of computing these days relies on mountains of other peoples’ code.

+There are practical reasons for the unusual design.
+Yes, developers lose some control and agency---when those pixels are wrong, developers cannot fix them directly.[^loss-of-control] But they gain the ability to deploy content on the web without worrying about the details, to make that content instantly available on almost every computing device in existence, and to keep it accessible in the future, mostly avoiding the inevitable obsolescence of most software.

-Inside the black box lie the web browser's implementations of [inversion of control][inversion], [constraint programming][constraints], and [declarative programming][declarative].
+What makes that all work is the web browser's implementations of [inversion of control][inversion], [constraint programming][constraints], and [declarative programming][declarative].
 The web _inverts control_, with an intermediary---the browser---handling most of the rendering, and the web developer specifying